22 Tips to Optimize Your Kindle Reading Experience

 18.Take A Screenshot

 Just hit the top right and bottom left corners of your Kindle screen to take a screenshot.
-If the screen flashes and this tells you that a screenshot has been taken.
+If the screen flashes, it means a screenshot has been taken.
 To access your screenshots, plug your Kindle into your computer, select the Kindle storage device that appears, and all your screenshots will be stored there.

 Extend Battery By Using Airplane Mode